varnish/Varnish-Book/varnish_book.rst

    .. tip::
       Remember that ``man vcl`` contains a reference manual with the syntax and details of functions such as ``regsub(str, regex, sub)``.
       We recommend you to leave the default VCL file untouched, and create a new file for your VCL code.
-      Remember to update the location of the VCL file in ``/etc/default/varnish``, and restart Varnish.
+      Remember to update the location of the VCL file in the Varnish configuration file, and restart Varnish.

 Solution: Rewrite URLs and Host headers .......................................